ker0olos/fable/README.md

 ##### [Invite to server](https://discord.com/api/oauth2/authorize?client_id=1041970851559522304&scope=applications.commands)

-> **Note** A work in progress
+> **Note** Bot is still work in progress (Not ready for production)

-A free, open-source alternative to Mudae
+A free, open-source anime gacha app, alternative to Mudae.

-Responsible for commands like showing info about a specific anime/manga, and minigames related to anime/manga.

-Heavily powered by [AniList](https://anilist.co/) APIs.

 ### Credits